Convolution morphisms and Kottwitz conjecture: Abstract

 \section{Abstract}

-We introduce convolution morphisms, duality morphisms and twist morphisms between moduli spaces of mixed characteristic local shtukas.
-Using these morphisms, we relate the etale cohomology of different moduli spaces of mixed characteristic local shtukas.
-As an application, we show the Kottwitz conjecture in many new cases including the cases for all inner forms of $\mathrm{GL}_3$ and minuscule cocharacters.
+We define etale cohomology of the moduli spaces of mixed characteristic local shtukas so that it gives smooth representations including the case where the relevant elements of the Kottwitz set are both non-basic.
+Then we relate the etale cohomology of different moduli spaces of mixed characteristic local shtukas using convolution morphisms, duality morphisms and twist morphisms.
+As an application, we show the Kottwitz conjecture in some new cases including the cases for all inner forms of $\mathrm{GL}_3$ and minuscule cocharacters.
 We study also some non-minuscule cases and show that the Kottwitz conjecture is true for any inner form of $\mathrm{GL}_2$ and any cocharacter if the Langlands parameter is cuspidal.
 On the other hand, we show that the Kottwitz conjecture does not hold as it is in non-minuscule cases if the Langlands parameter is not cuspidal.
 Further, we show that a generalization of the Harris--Viehmann conjecture for the moduli spaces of mixed characteristic local shtukas does not hold in Hodge--Newton irreducible cases.